 Use a calendar to remind you to follow up with phone calls or help.
-Also, make a reminder to send another card or reach out to the family with a text or phone call on important dates, such as the child’s birthday or anniversary of the death.
+Make a reminder to send another card or reach out to the family with a text or phone call on important dates, such as the child’s birthday or anniversary of the death.
 This helps families know that they and their children are not forgotten.

 The main part of the letter should make a personal connection.
 Write from the heart.
 Often people feel as if they should be excessively formal given the situation.
-But honest feelings convey much more than long lines of flowery words.
+But honest feelings convey much more.

 The close of a condolence letter is often where help is offered.
 If you are unsure what to offer, simply express care and support.

 The final sentence of a condolence letter can sometimes feel as difficult as the first.
 End with an expression of hope or sympathy.
 Sample closings include: